 Portland winters are long, dark and rainy.
 Bring a little light, music and culture into the drizzly season at these Portland winter festivals.
 All of the festivals below are either free or inexpensive to attend.
 Find one that sparks your interest.

 Make sure you check back often!
 I’ll keep adding to this list as I find more cheap festivals.

-In celebration of Black History Month, Portland Community College is hosting the 30th African Film Festival.
+In celebration of Black History Month, Portland Community College is hosting the 31st Annual Cascade Festival of African Films.
 The films celebrate Africa’s achievements, expose its failures, and reveal possibilities for a hopeful future.
 This year’s event will be virtual.

-The 5th annual Portland Winter Light Festival is a citywide art display featuring illuminated art installations, vibrant performances, and kinetic fire sculptures throughout the city.
+Portland Winter Light Festival is a citywide art display featuring illuminated art installations, vibrant performances, and kinetic fire sculptures throughout the city.
 For its 6th year, the festival will take on a new shape.
 Instead of a large, centralized festival event, activities will take the form of pop-up light art installations throughout the Rose City.

 You may also like: